 Brisk is an understatement, the wind is literally pulling the clothes off my body.
-I readjust a long woolen scarf across my shoulders for the third time and wonder idly how long it will take them to discover my frozen corpse in the reeds.
-At Hartman Pond, the only witnesses will be herons.
+I readjust a long woolen scarf for the third time and wonder idly how long it will take them to discover my frozen carcass in the reeds.
+At Hartman Pond, the only witnesses are herons.

-ass fingers will to live face off, because Oregon decided to go all Early Santa on us and make the state parks free on Black Friday.
+fingers ass will to live face off, because Oregon decided to go all Early Santa on us and make the state parks free on Black Friday.
 A serious shopper, I hit every single one in the Columbia River National Gorge Scenic Area I haven’t been to yet.
-It just about offsets the cost of gas to get there.In a spectacular and rare moment of head-up-ass-ness, I do not check the weather report before leaving.
-It looks nice out, but forty and sunny in Portland just means pants and Polartec.
-Forty and sunny in the Gorge can mean excruciating pain, just add windchill.
+It just about offsets the cost of gas to get there.In a spectacular and rare moment of head-up-ass-ness, I do not check the weather report.
+It looks nice out, but forty and sunny in Portland means pants and Polartec; forty and sunny in the Gorge means nose amputation when you add the windchill.

 Benson State Park: Six Frozen Phalanges

-I only glance at the Multnomah Falls entertainment complex on my way up the highway.
+I cast serious side-eye upon the Multnomah Falls Entertainment Complex on my way up the highway.
 (When you add a lodge, a restaurant, a bar, a snack bar, a gift shop, a U.S. Forest Service visitor center, a cacophonous public restroom, and a coffee cart, you cross over from “natural wonder” to the Dark Side.)
-The main parking lot is jammed, the side lots are jammed, the roads leading up to the side lots are jammed, and even parking areas a quarter mile away from that are stuffed full of SUVs, their owners shuffling slowly towards the waterfall as their testicles fold up into remarkable feats of genital origami.
+The main parking lot is jammed, the side lots are jammed, the roads leading up to the side lots are jammed, and even parking areas a quarter mile away from that are stuffed full of SUVs, their owners shuffling slowly towards the waterfall as their testicles fold up into their groins like genital origami.

 I pull over at Ainsworth State Park but it’s reduced to a tiny parking area now that the campground is closed for winter.
-Someday, I will return here to explore my greatest fascination in the Gorge, Katanai Rock and St. Peter’s Dome, but right now I’m worshiping heater vents.
+Someday, I will return here to explore my greatest spiritual fascination in the Gorge, Katanai Rock and St. Peter’s Dome, but right now I’m worshiping heater vents.